Learning Plans - Making in app template changes

-The built-in Learning Plan template has been designed to meet the majority of needs.
-But you may have specific requirements in your school that you'd like to reflect in your headings and layout.
+The built-in Learning Plan templates have been designed to meet the majority of needs.
+But you may have specific requirements in your school that you'd like to reflect in your headings, content and layout.

 Making changes to a Learning Plan template will also apply those changes to any existing pupil Learning Plans, including any archived ones.
 It is worth double-checking that any destructive changes, such as removing comment boxes, are acceptable.
 If not, it may be better to create a new template.